sonumech/Dataset/README.md

-# 🛩️📷 DJI Mini UAV Image Dataset
+# 🛩️📷 UAV Pedestrian Dataset

 ## 📜 Overview

 This dataset consists of images and corresponding labels collected using a DJI Mini UAV.
-It includes images extracted from 15 videos captured at altitudes of 10 and 14 meters, with every 30th frame being selected.
-This dataset is a blend of publicly available Manipal data and data collected during our research, aimed at enhancing the understanding of aerial imagery analysis.
+The dataset includes **Images: 1019** and **Videos: 6**, aimed at enhancing the understanding of aerial imagery analysis.
 The entire dataset is divided into **five parts** for easier download, each in zip format.

 ## 📂 Dataset Structure